He didn’t say please.

 That’s the first thing that struck me about Donald Trump, as I sat down in a hotel conference suite with him and a dozen or so other reporters in St Andrews in 2006.
 I was 23 years old, still a fairly inexperienced journalist, and somewhat discombobulated to be at a press conference that was ostensibly about golf.

-The waitressing jobs I’d held throughout my time at university were still fresh, so when he demanded a Coke from the waiting staff with zero pleasantries, I noticed.
+The waitressing jobs I’d held throughout my time at university were still fresh, so when he demanded a Diet Coke from the waiting staff with zero pleasantries, I noticed.
 No please, no thank you, just a wave of his hand, exposing a comically garish yellow gold watch.
 It’s a small thing, but I’ve always believed you can tell a lot about people from how they treat those serving them, so I took an immediate dislike to him.

 Over the next hour, in what remains the weirdest press conference I’ve ever attended, he proved my instincts right.

 When you join The Flock, you pay it forward.
 Every paid subscription generates a second for a woman on reduced income, ensuring we remain advertising-free and accessible to all.

 Want to support us?
 Subscribe below for just £4.99 a month and get your first 14 days free.
 Can’t afford that right now?
 We'll be reopening our waitlist for paid forward memberships soon, so watch this space.

 Got a gift card to redeem?
 Click here.